This post may contain affiliate links. Please read my disclosure policy.

 Lovely salad!
 Perfect for warm summer days.
 I have also started making more and more filling salads instead of warm meals, but I must say I never buy orzo.
 It sounds like a nice change from rice.
 Thank you for this wonderful idea.

-Sissi – orzo actually is a pretty good sub for rice, if you are looking for something different – I use it to stuff zucchini and it’s delicious – the recipe is here on the blog, with the link up above in other recipes you make like.
+Sissi – orzo actually is a pretty good sub for rice, if you are looking for something different – I use it to stuff zucchini and it’s delicious!

 Just made your Orzo salad and it is chilling.
 Looks like it will really be good.
-It is labor intensive but worth it I think.
+It is a little labor intensive but worth it I think.

 So glad that you are giving a try Ruthann – I definitely think it’s worth it, so I hope you do as well!